donwalter/jquery-mobile-lazyload/README.md

 </cfoutput>
 ```

-Then add this to initiate the menu:
+Then add this to initiate the LazyLoad:
 ```javascript
 $(function(){
   $('.lazyload').lazyLoad('getdata.cfm');